hmslima/sambahsacompletegrammar/sambahsa.md

 f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, z.
 The orthography is a bit complex, but still regular.

-For represent the sounds there is the *Sambahsa Phonetic Transcription* (SPT), an alphabet whose words are always between curly brackets { } in all this grammar, the letters in UPPERCASE inside the brackets represent the accentuated syllables and a colon (:) informs that the
+For representing the sounds there is the *Sambahsa Phonetic Transcription* (SPT), an alphabet whose words are always between curly brackets { } in all this grammar, the letters in UPPERCASE inside the brackets represent the accentuated syllables and a colon (:) informs that the